Kingston Pike: Early history

 What is now Kingston Pike was originally part of a Native American trail.
 This trail ran westward to Sinking Creek (about 10 miles west of Knoxville), where it turned abruptly southward and passed through the modern Concord area.
-The trail then crossed the Tennessee River and continued southward to the Overhill Cherokee towns in the Little Tennessee Valley.
+The trail then crossed the Tennessee River and continued southward to the Overhill Cherokee towns in the Little Tennessee River valley.

 By 1788, this trail had been incorporated into the North Carolina Road, the main route connecting settlements in East Tennessee with settlements in the Nashville area.
 In 1792, the newly created Knox County commissioned Charles McClung, a surveyor who had drawn up the original plat of Knoxville the previous year, to build a public road from Knoxville to Campbell's Station (modern Farragut).
 This road, originally about 30 ft wide, was extended to Kingston by 1800.
 Several decades later, the road was widened to 50 feet (15.24 m) wide.

 For much of its early history, the Kingston road remained a dangerous route.
 In 1792, the home of Ebenezer Byram (for whom the Ebenezer community is named) was attacked by a band of Creeks.
 The following year, a small Cherokee force attacked Cavet's Station, which stood about three miles east of the Ebenezer home, killing 12 of the station's 13 inhabitants.
-During the early 19th century, highwaymen stalked the more isolated stretches of the Kingston road, and by 1820, the section of the road just west of Bearden had been nicknamed "Murderers' Hollow."
+During the early 19th century, highwaymen stalked the more isolated stretches of the Kingston road, and by 1820 the section of the road just west of Bearden had been nicknamed "Murderers' Hollow."
 Starting around 1810, a stagecoach line was operated on the Kingston road until 1850, which was called the "Great Western Line" that ran between Knoxville and Nashville.